-Classes usually meet once a week during term-time and there are usually ten classes per term.
+Teaching will be delivered online, usually across 10 weeks each term, and will consist of a mixture of live real-time seminars enhanced by recorded lectures and other materials.
 You will typically have two tutorials per term, with generally no more than two students in each tutorial group.

-In addition, there is a summer school of five days' duration between year one and year two, as well as a series of six day schools, usually one per term.
-Each day school will be linked to the syllabus, usually by its subject matter, though the third will focus on preparation for examinations.
+Additionally, there is a five-day in-person summer school held in Oxford between year one and year two.
+There are also six day schools, typically one per term.
+Each day school will be connected to the syllabus, generally by its subject matter, with the third day school of each year focusing on exam preparation.

 As well as the time spent in teaching sessions, you will need to spend around 12-15 hours a week studying in term-time.
 This might include reading, preparing course work, and using libraries.

-Most teaching events and the summer school are usually held in-person, but may be moved online, rescheduled or revised if necessary e.g. as a result of the Coronavirus pandemic.
+The summer school is usually held in-person, but may be moved online, rescheduled or revised if necessary e.g. as a result of a pandemic.